 Have you ever been to a store?
 Have you ever watched television?
 Congratulations, human, you must know the importance of business logo design!
 It’s the iconic face of your business, and a key brand-builder.
 With PicMonkey, you don’t need to hire an expensive designer to create one; you can make it yourself.
 Whether you’re creating your logo from scratch or giving it a revamp, we hope these examples will inspire you.

-This logo, for a DIY hand-crafting business, melds stitching imagery with the “Threads” brand name seamlessly (pun intended!).
+This logo which is for a DIY hand-crafting business, melds stitching imagery with the “Threads” brand name seamlessly (pun intended!).
 The design, easy to remember and understand, will spark a solid first visual impression that makes a potential customer wonder “What is that?”

-PicMonkey tip: Pair fonts and overlays that work well together.
-Think broadly when scrolling through the overlay options; they can often be repurposed for other jobs than the original intent.
+Tip #1: Pair fonts and graphics that work well together.
+Think broadly when scrolling through the graphic options; they can often be repurposed for other jobs than the original intent.
 Match colors to your brand color by typing in the HEX code.
 Use the eraser tool liberally: those dashed lines in our example used to be arrows.
 Arrowheads be gone!